Plugin development for COVAS:NEXT

 Below is a list of plugin functions and when they are called.

-Initialization is best done either in the cosntructor for stuff that should persist between chat sessions, and in the on_plugin_helper_ready()
+Initialization is best done either in the constructor for stuff that should persist between chat sessions, or in the on_chat_start() function for registration and setup that requires the PluginHelper.

 __init__ |